mlfina/home/README.md

 - Xuhui Xiao (University of Science and Technology of China, master student)
 - Ji Zhang (University of Science and Technology of China, master student)
 - Ruitong Li (Hunan University, undergraduate student)
+- Xican Yang (University of Science and Technology of China, undergraduate student)

 ## Contact

 Email: mlfina.ustc@gmail.com